LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 be used.

 .. note:: * There are no RAJA atomic policies for TBB (Intel Threading Building
-            Blocks) execution contexts at present.
+            Blocks) execution contexts since reductions are not supported for the RAJA TBB back-end.
           * The ``builtin_atomic`` policy may be preferable to the ``omp_atomic`` policy in terms of performance.